-Tax and other risks associated with municipal bond ETFs - The portfolios will invest in municipal bond ETFs.
+Tax and other risks associated with municipal bond ETFs - The portfolio will invest in municipal bond ETFs.
 These ETFs are exposed to the risk that all or a portion of the tax-exempt income from municipal bonds held will be declared taxable, potentially retroactively, due to changes in tax laws or adverse interpretations by the Internal Revenue Service or state or local tax authorities.
 A significant restructuring of federal income tax rates or even serious discussion of this in Congress could cause municipal bond prices to fall.
 Municipal bonds could also be adversely affected by changes in the rights of municipal bond holders, including those in connection with the insolvency of the issuing municipality.
 Municipal bonds used to finance and backed by current or anticipated revenues from a specific project or asset could be adversely affected by the inability to collect revenues from that project or asset.

-ESG (Environmental, Social and Governance) investment strategy risk - Six of the Asset Allocation Portfolios use an ESG investment strategy, which limits the types and number of investment opportunities available to this portfolio and could underperform asset allocation portfolios without an ESG focus, offered on the IA platform or elsewhere.
-These portfolios' ESG investment strategy could result in these portfolios investing in ETFs focused on securities, industries or sectors that underperform the market as a whole, foregoing opportunities to invest in securities, industries or sectors that might otherwise be advantageous to invest in, and underperforming other portfolios or investments screened for different ESG standards.
-Also, IA could be unsuccessful in creating portfolios investing in ETFs made up of companies that exhibit positive or favorable ESG characteristics, and the ETF manager (or the provider of the index the ETF seeks to track) may not succeed in selecting issuers that exhibit positive or favorable ESG characteristics.
-Additionally, the ESG-focused ETFs these six Asset Allocation portfolios invest in have been launched relatively recently (2016-2018), have short performance histories and may not be successful in implementing an ESG investment strategy.
-The performance of the ESG-focused Asset Allocation Portfolios is expected to be similar to that of the non-ESG Asset Allocation portfolios, but IA does not claim and cannot guarantee that this will be the case in the future, given the limited performance history available for the ESG-focused ETFs these portfolios invest in and the fact that past performance is no guarantee of future results.
-The expense ratios associated with the ESG-focused ETFs these six Asset Allocation Portfolios invest in are higher than those associated with their non-ESG ETF counterparts.
+ESG (Environmental, Social and Governance) investment strategy risk - The portfolio's ESG investment strategy could result in the portfolio investing in ETFs focused on securities, industries or sectors that underperform the market as a whole, foregoing opportunities to invest in securities, industries or sectors that might otherwise be advantageous to invest in, and underperforming other portfolios or investments screened for different ESG standards.
+Also, IA could be unsuccessful in creating portfolio investing in ETFs made up of companies that exhibit positive or favorable ESG characteristics, and the ETF manager (or the provider of the index the ETF seeks to track) may not succeed in selecting issuers that exhibit positive or favorable ESG characteristics.
+Additionally, the ESG-focused ETFs the Asset Allocation portfolio invests in have been launched relatively recently (2016-2018), have short performance histories and may not be successful in implementing an ESG investment strategy.
+The performance of the ESG-focused Asset Allocation Portfolio is expected to be similar to that of anon-ESG Asset Allocation portfolio, but IA does not claim and cannot guarantee that this will be the case in the future, given the limited performance history available for the ESG-focused ETFs these portfolios invest in and the fact that past performance is no guarantee of future results.
+The expense ratios associated with the ESG-focused ETFs the Asset Allocation Portfolio invests in and the fact that past performance is no guarantee of future results.
+The expense ratios associated with the ESG-focused ETFs the Asset Allocation Portfolio invests in and the fact that past performance is no guarantee of future results.
+The expense ratios associated with the ESG-focused ETFs the Asset Allocation Portfolio invests in are higher than those associated with their non-ESG ETF counterparts.